Direct Store Delivery (DSD) is gaining popularity among many retailers.

 Firstly, running a strictly retail business has become more complicated and less profitable.

 Secondly, the competition has become fierce.
-Therefore, many companies are being forced to explore new ways to gain a competitive advantage.
+Therefore, many companies must explore new ways to gain a competitive advantage.

 Reducing expenses and inventory in the supply chain, shortening delivery cycles, and responding to demand faster are just some of the ways retailers are trying to improve.